edupinhata/codeInterview/PlenoInterview/README.md

 The problems should be solved in a time limit of 1 hour.

 ### **<u>Languages</u>**

-You can choose one of the following languages to solve the problems:
+You can choose one of the following languages to solve the problems, although the preference will be Java:

 - Java
 - Python